DigitalPublishingToolkit/TOD52/md/book.md

 called Ocean Swell.[^14STORY4_2] This app uses standardized categories to tabulate the trash found in shoreline ecosystems.

-The result is a longitudinal North American database of human generated marine debris.
+The result is a longitudinal North American database of human-generated marine debris.
 This data has been successfully mobilized to advocate for new marine protected areas, bans on single-use plastics, and Extended Producer Responsibility policies.